 4. Geographic requirements.
 Global expansion demands firms with international presence and local market knowledge.

 Before engaging any firm, clarify: What represents “must-have” versus “nice-to-have” qualifications?
 What bandwidth does your internal talent team have?
 What is the quantified cost of an extended vacancy?
 Are you filling single roles or building entire teams?
-For a detailed comparison of seven leading firms with pricing and model breakdowns, see our fintech recruiting firms comparison.
+For exec-only searches (CRO, CCO, VP Sales) see our best fintech executive search firms ranking; for sales-specific hiring see our best fintech sales recruiters guide.

 Recruiting partner selection is strategic decision-making, not a tactical purchase.
 Choose partners who function as business extensions - understanding your mission and culture to identify candidates who drive your business forward.
 See our pricing to learn how JobCompass approaches this differently.